How to File Chapter 13 Bankruptcy

 Once you understand how to file Chapter 13 bankruptcy, the court process follows a predictable timeline:

-After filing, you’ll receive an automatic stay that immediately stops collection activities, foreclosures, and wage garnishments.
+After filing, an automatic stay generally goes into effect, which can pause collection activities, foreclosures, and wage garnishments.
 Within 45 days, you must submit your proposed repayment plan to the trustee and creditors.

 The Meeting of Creditors occurs 20-40 days after filing, where you’ll answer questions under oath about your finances.
 Creditors rarely attend, but you must bring photo identification and Social Security card.
 Your confirmation hearing typically happens 45 days later, where the judge approves or modifies your repayment plan.